jvoisin/snuffleupagus/doc/source/cookies.rst

 - The ``lax`` attribute prevents cookies from being sent cross-domain for "dangerous" methods, like ``POST``, ``PUT`` or ``DELETE``.

-- The ``strict`` one prevents any cookies from beind sent cross-domain.
+- The ``strict`` one prevents any cookies from being sent cross-domain.

 ::